 For many students at UC Davis, the cornerstone of the career development process is an internship.
 Internships are work-learn experiences in a professional environment outside of the classroom where students can explore career areas, gain practical skills, and make industry contacts.

 Internships provide opportunities to not only learn practical skills, but also offer chances to examine a work culture and the different styles that come along with it: how to work in a team or alone, how to dress, or how to work under deadline pressure.
-A recent study discovered that a quarter of the new hires by prestigious Fortune 500 companies had participated in an internship program while a student.
-The reward for caring enough about their future careers to spend the time and effort required by an internship was a full-time job after graduation.
+Internships may even lead to full-time job offers after graduation.

 - Internship and Career Center

 LinkedIn is a social networking site for professional networking.
 The Department of Statistics has created a LinkedIn group to better connect statistics alumni, current students, faculty and staff.
-You can join the department group.
+Join the department group to get connected.